There are many factors to consider when you buy a house. Price...location...school district...type of loan...

 The second is that it simply costs more for improvements the buyer may not want or need.

 There are other states where special assessments are a part of homeownership, but these assessments may go by other names.
-That's why it is so very important to understand the terms of the location where you plan to buy a home.
-It reduces the chances of ending up with something that wasn't expected.
+That's why it is crucial to understand the terms of the location where you plan to buy a home.

 Should You Choose a Mello Roos Community?